Marquette vs. St. Thomas College Basketball BetMGM Promo Codes, Predictions & Picks - December 14

 Marquette Performance Insights

-- The Golden Eagles' +138 scoring differential (outscoring opponents by 13.8 points per game) is a result of scoring 79.8 points per game (85th in college basketball) while giving up 66.0 per contest (69th in college basketball).
+- The Golden Eagles average 79.8 points per game (87th in college basketball) while allowing 66 per contest (66th in college basketball).
+They have a +138 scoring differential overall and outscore opponents by 13.8 points per game.

-- The 33.2 rebounds per game Marquette averages rank 305th in the country, and are 2.2 fewer than the 35.4 its opponents pull down per contest.
+- Marquette is 306th in college basketball at 33.2 rebounds per game.
+That's 2.2 fewer than the 35.4 its opponents average.

-- The Golden Eagles rank 48th in college basketball by averaging 102.4 points per 100 possessions on offense, and defensively are 64th in college basketball, allowing 84.7 points per 100 possessions.
+- The Golden Eagles average 102.4 points per 100 possessions on offense (48th in college basketball), and give up 84.7 points per 100 possessions (63rd in college basketball).

-- Marquette has committed 9.9 turnovers per game (48th in college basketball play), 4.7 fewer than the 14.6 it forces on average (52nd in college basketball).
+- Marquette has won the turnover battle by 4.7 turnovers per game, committing 9.9 (49th in college basketball play) while forcing 14.6 (49th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.